astronomer/airflow-guides/guides/airflow-great-expectations.md

 ## Use Case: Great Expectations BigQuery Operator

+### Prerequisites

+#### Astronomer Core Airflow Distribution

+The `GreatExpectationsBigQueryOperator` requires the Google Provider Package, which comes with the Astronomer Core Airflow Distribution.
+To run the Astronomer Core Airflow Distribution:
+- Ensure you have the [Astronomer CLI](https://www.astronomer.io/docs/cloud/stable/develop/cli-quickstart) installed.
+- If you are using the demo repository, simply run `astro dev start`.
+Otherwise, run `astro dev init` first.

+#### GCP Key

+A GCP key associated with a service account that has access to BigQuery and Google Cloud Storage is needed.
+For more information generating a key, [follow the instructions in this guide](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).

+### Using the Operator

 The [`GreatExpectationsBigQueryOperator`](https://registry.astronomer.io/providers/great-expectations/modules/greatexpectationsbigqueryoperator) allows you to run Great Expectation suites directly on tables in BigQuery or on a subset of data chosen by an SQL query.
 The test suites are stored in Google Cloud Storage, so the entire process can run in the cloud.

-Assuming you already have Airflow running in an Astronomer deployment, follow these steps to run the example DAG:

 1. In the Airflow UI, go to **Admin** > **Connections** and add a new connection with `Conn ID` set to `google_cloud_default`.
 2. Set the connection type to `Google Cloud`.
 This connection type comes with the Astronomer Airflow distribution.
-3. A GCP key associated with a service account that has access to BigQuery and Google Cloud Storage is needed.
-For more information generating a key, [follow the instructions in this guide](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
-The key can either be added as a path via the `Keyfile Path` field, or the JSON contents can be directly copied and pasted into the `Keyfile JSON` field.
+3. The GCP key can either be added as a path via the `Keyfile Path` field, or the JSON contents can be directly copied and pasted into the `Keyfile JSON` field.
 In the case of the `Keyfile Path`, a relative path is allowed, and if using Astronomer, the recommended path is under the `include/` directory, as Docker will mount all files and directories under it.
 Make sure the file name is included in the path.
 4. Add the project ID to the `Project ID` field.

-5. Scopes should be left blank, and filling the field in can result in token errors with Google Auth.
+  The connection should look like this:

+![GCP Connection](https://assets2.astronomer.io/main/guides/great-expectations/gcp_connection.png)

-6. Add an environment variable to the project Dockerfile or `.env` file that points to your GCP key with permissions to read and write from Google Cloud Storage and BigQuery.
+5. Add an environment variable to the project Dockerfile or `.env` file that points to your GCP key with permissions to read and write from Google Cloud Storage and BigQuery.
 The entry in the Dockerfile will look like:

   `ENV GOOGLE_APPLICATION_CREDENTIALS=/usr/local/airflow/include/keys/your-google-cloud-key.json`

-The connection should look like this:

-![GCP Connection](https://assets2.astronomer.io/main/guides/great-expectations/gcp_connection.png)

 > Note: For more on configuring environment variables for any credentials required for external data connections, see the [Great Expectations documentation](https://docs.greatexpectations.io/en/latest/guides/how_to_guides/configuring_data_contexts/how_to_use_a_yaml_file_or_environment_variables_to_populate_credentials.html?highlight=environment%20variables), which provides an explanation on using environment variables for Datasource credentials in your `great_expectations.yml` configuration.